 Article 30.
-Upon motion duly made and seconded and motion made by Dan Fortier, Chairman, Conservation Commission it was So-Passed by majority vote for the Town to transfer from Tax Possession to the Conservation Commission the following parcels recorded at the Plymouth County Registry of Deeds Book 3387/Pages 355-361 (except for Page 357), Book 1497/Page 102, and Book 1699/Page 364, which total 11 parcels, for conservation and passive recreation purposes.
+To see if the Town will vote to transfer from Tax Possession to the Conservation Commission the following parcels recorded at the Plymouth County Registry of Deeds Book 3387/Pages 355-361 (except for Page 357), Book 1497/Page 102, and Book 1699/Page 364, which total 11 parcels, for conservation and passive recreation purposes.